Licence to perform dogging

 This program is delivered as a 5 day course.
 If additional training days are required these can be purchased at a rate of $300 per day.

-This unit specifies the outcomes required to perform slinging techniques, including the selection and inspection of lifting gear and/or the directing of the crane operator in the movement of the load when the load is out of view of the crane/ operator for licensing purposes.
+This unit specifies the skills and knowledge required to safely perform dogging work.
+Dogging consists of the application of slinging techniques to move a load, including the selection and inspection of lifting gear, and the directing of a plant operator in the movement of a load when the load is out of sight of the operator.

 This unit requires a person to: